Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 | Unique identifier (Guid)  | Unique identifier (Guid) | *any*                         | None (not supported)  |
 | Pages                     | Pages                    | *any* (Pages)                 | Page selector         |

+Conversion of text fields with media links (*Media selection* form control) to media library files can also be enabled by setting the `OptInFeatures.CustomMigration.FieldMigrations` [configuration option](#convert-text-fields-with-media-links-to-media-libraries).

 Some [Form components](https://docs.xperience.io/x/5ASiCQ) used by content type fields in Xperience by Kentico store data differently than their equivalent Form control in Xperience 13.
 To ensure that content is displayed correctly on pages, you also need to manually adjust your website's implementation to match the new data format.
 See [Editing components in Xperience by Kentico](https://docs.xperience.io/x/wIfWCQ) to learn more about some of the most common components and selectors.

 #### Pages